1974 United States Senate election in Alaska

 The 1974 United States Senate election in Alaska took place on November 5, 1974.
 Incumbent Democratic U.S. Senator Mike Gravel was re-elected to a second term in office, defeating Republican State Senator Clyde "C.R."
 Lewis.
 This is the last time that a member of the Democratic Party has won the Class 3 Senate seat in Alaska.
 It is also the last time a person not named Murkowski has won this seat.
-Since this election, Democrats have only won one more Alaska U.S. Senate race, in 2008.
+Since this election, Democrats have only won a single subsequent Alaska U.S. Senate race (in 2008).